sillsdev/TheCombine/docs/deploy/README.md

 ## Deployment Scenarios

-The tools and methods for deploying _The Combine_ are a function of the type of system you wish to deploy, the _deployment scenario_ and the operating system of the host machine.
+The tools and methods for deploying _The Combine_ are a function of the type of system you wish to deploy, the _deployment scenario_, and the operating system of the host machine.

 ### Development Environment